 Of course, central bank actions to forestall financial crises may themselves have a cost.
-In line with the moral hazard argument discussed in the section on banking-oriented crises, it is important that market participants not become so complacent that they count on the central bank to defuse any potential market-oriented financial crisis and thus under-invest in their own management of market and liquidity risks.
+In line with the moral hazard argument discussed in the section on banking-oriented crises, it is important that market participants not become so complacent that they count on the central bank to defuse any potential market-oriented financial distress and thus underinvest in their own management of market and liquidity risks.